yt-project/yt/doc/source/analyzing/analysis_modules/xray_emission_fields.rst

  * **constant_metallicity** (*float*): If specified, assume a constant metallicity for the emission from metals.
 The *with_metals* keyword must be set to False to use this.
+It should be given in unit of solar metallicity.
    Default: None.

 The resulting fields can be used like all normal fields.
 The function will return the names of the created fields in a Python list.